MPS issue job001152

 AnalysisI expect some of this is already possible by creating a limited size arena, but I'm not sure.
 There are two aspects to this: what happens to performance when, for example, the machine starts to page, but also what happens when allocation actually fails due to lack of resources.
 Both need to be simulated.

 GDR 2013-05-25: MMQA test function/120 [2] needs a feature like this.
-RB suggests that "ulimit -v" might do the trick (on Unix, anyway).
+RB suggests that "ulimit -v" might do the trick (on Unix, anyway) but it doesn't seem to have any effect when I tried it.

 How foundcustomer